Inheritance Law

 1. Title Transfer

-For real estate in Turkey, transfer transaction is conducted at land registry directorate.
-Heirs become co-owners in title in their share ratios.
-In this stage:
+For real estate in Turkey, the transfer is conducted at the Land Registry Directorate.
+The heirs become co-owners in the title register in their respective shares.
+At this stage:

 - Inheritance and transfer tax is paid,